jeffmcutter/cf_shortcuts/build_vm_provision_request/README.md

-This is a simplified version of the build_vm_provision_request.rb from Kevin Morey's CloudForms Essentials.
+This is a simplified version of the build_vm_provision_request.rb from Kevin Morey's CloudForms Essentials (https://github.com/ramrexx/CloudForms_Essentials).